needle-mirror/com.unity.xr.arfoundation/Documentation~/migration-guide-3.md

 This means, for instance, destroying an `ARSession` component _pauses_ but does not _destroy_ the session.
 This can be desirable when, for example, switching between two AR scenes.
 However, it is a change from the previous behavior.
 Destroying an `ARSession` and recreating it will _pause_ and then _resume_ the _same_ session.

 If you want to completely destroy the session, you need to destroy the subsystem.
-This means calling [`Deinitialize`](https://docs.unity3d.com/Packages/com.unity.xr.management@3.2/api/UnityEngine.XR.Management.XRLoader.html#UnityEngine_XR_Management_XRLoader_Deinitialize) on an [`XRLoader`](https://docs.unity3d.com/Packages/com.unity.xr.management@3.2/api/UnityEngine.XR.Management.XRLoader.html) from XR Plug-in Management.
+This means calling [Deinitialize](xref:UnityEngine.XR.Management.XRLoader.Deinitialize) on an [XRLoader](xref:UnityEngine.XR.Management.XRLoader) from XR Plug-in Management.

-There is a new utility in ARFoundation to facilitate this: `LoaderUtility`.
+There is a new utility in ARFoundation to facilitate this: [LoaderUtility](xref:UnityEngine.XR.ARFoundation.LoaderUtility).
 Simply call

 ```csharp
 LoaderUtility.Initialize();
 ```